macrobiotus/antarctic_invertebrates/README.md

 ### Preparation in in POSIX shell using Qiime 1.9.1

 - `0200_rarefy_alpha_18S.sh` - **rarefaction plots to calibrate and control rarefaction in the next steps.** Writes to folder `./Zenodo/Rarefaction/` with script number.
 Summary of input table is also provided.
 Source file is decontaminated `.biom` table from `bioms18S/18S_btable147_counts_default.biom` of `pcm_modelling` repository. `0000_*` config files in parent directory specify rarefaction parameters and path to Qiime environment.
 Based on Goods coverage, employing a rarefaction depth of ~1000 sequences will be enough to observe all expected taxa in a sample.
 Using this low values enables inclusion of samples from Mount Menzies. (`.fdf` renders of plots are stored in `./Zenodo/Documentation`)
 - `0300_rarefy_multi_18S.sh` - **perform multiple rarefactions for R analysis.** Rarefaction is used instead of other abundance methods corrections.
-A single rarefactions would give results that are perhaps not reproducible.
-There is no script to combine multiple OTU tables in Qiime 1.9.1 one anymore since this may not be statistically valid.
-OTU tables will need to be tested individually in R (somehow)?
-Input table is "decontaminated" and has samples with less then 100 sequences removed.
+A single rarefactions would give results that are perhaps not reproducible. ~~There is no script to combine multiple OTU tables in Qiime 1.9.1 one anymore since this may not be statistically valid.~~ Thus, the input file has samples removed with less then 1000 sequences and OTUs removed with less then 100 sequences, input file is also "decontaminated".
+Rarefaction results should thus always give more or less similar results.
+Additionally, OTU tables are plotted individually in the next script.
 Based on the plots of the previous script a rarefaction depth of 1010 sequences is chosen.
 Lineage information is carried over from input file.
 Empty Phylotypes are not removed from the input tables, to avoid potential downstream hick-ups due to inconsistent table dimensions.
 - `0400_ckeck_multi_18S.sh` - **check rarefaction results in Qiime** since coverage differences are vast and rarefaction needs to be done at a low level, it is a goof idea to have some plots for furture reference (e.g. during R coding).
 This script uses the results from `0300_rarefy_multi_18S.sh` and will generate barplots for each of the rarefaction results.
 Writes to `./Zenodo/Rarefaction/0400_plots` accordingly.
 There still seem to be ample invertebrates in all samples, so one can contine the analysis.

 ### Preparation in R